CAT4 Level G (Year 11+) Practice Test 2026: Free PDF, Sample Questions & Tips

 Core rule

-When the paper unfolds, symmetrical shapes keep the same appearance, while non-symmetrical shapes appear as mirror-image flips across each fold.
+When the paper unfolds, symmetrical symbols (circles, triangles) keep the same appearance in every copy, while asymmetrical symbols (the curved shapes) appear as mirror flips across each fold line.

 Model the pattern